PrashanthGopal/gst-bills/README.md

 # gst-bills

-This application was generated using JHipster 8.0.0-beta.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0-beta.2](https://www.jhipster.tech/documentation-archive/v8.0.0-beta.2).

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.